jleahred/dynparser/README.md

 Given the text `hello world`, the first option will match processing the first word of the input, and the second one will never be executed.
-It coul be fixed, but... doesn't look a great idea.
+It could be fixed, but... doesn't look a great idea.

 Fixing the grammar to avoid this problems, it's very easy.
 Trying to fix the parser to let this kind of grammars, is expensive.